imindseye/WebGL-tutorial/README.md

 9. Mtransforms.html/js: demonstrate how to apply different transformations to different objects.
 10. hierarhicalXform.html/js: demonstrate how hierarchical transformation can be constructed for three square.
 11. 3Dcube.html/js: the first 3D cube drawing program where you will learn how to set up a camera and needed transformation matrices
+12. shading.html/js: implementation of Gouraud shading for a cylinder.